ajzo90/ajzo90/README.md

 I love building stuff, currently working as a **Software engineer and CTO** on a startup builing a data and machine learning platform.

 I'm a generalist that can transform into a expert on a case by case manner.
 My background as a physicist make it natural for me to observe the surroundings from a mactroscopical level, but are always prepared to zoom in on a microscopical level.
-My strength relies in my dedication to dissecting a particular technical subject and later applying my broad set of skills and experience to implement it from the ground up.
+My strength relies in my dedication to dissecting a particular subject and later applying my broad set of skills and experience to implement it from the ground up.

-My professional expertise includes
+My professional expertise and interests includes
 * building databases and data processing tools with focus on efficiency and flexibility, including things like parsing, query engine/execution, etl/elt pipelines, compression, storage, “profiler-driven-development”, assembly, ...
 * building products from idea to production (full stack).
-Good sense of how web related techniques works in isolation or as blocks in larger systems; backend, cli, api, networking, frontend, infrastructure, …
+Good sense of how web related techniques works in isolation or as blocks in larger systems; backend, APIs,  networking, frontend, protocols, encoding, infrastructure, …

 My favorite programming language is go.
 I have uses java, python, c, c++, c# and php with various degree of success and interest in the past.
 My favorite data structures are arrays and binary heaps.